Darwin Nunez and Uruguay team-mates involved in brawl with fans after Copa America semi-final loss to Colombia

 Uruguay's players - including Darwin Nunez - went into the stands after violence reportedly broke out in the players' family section following Colombia's 1-0 semi-final win in the Copa America; tournament organiser CONMEBOL has condemned the violence

-Liverpool's Darwin Nunez was involved in a brawl with fans after Uruguar's defeat to Colombia in their Copa America semi-final.
+Liverpool's Darwin Nunez was involved in a brawl with fans after Uruguay's defeat to Colombia in their Copa America semi-final.

 Uruguay players, including Nunez, went into the stands of the Bank of America Stadium in Charlotte after violence reportedly broke out into the players' family section.